bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 ## Deleting a line item

-To delete a line item from a cart, send a request to the [Delete Cart Line Item](/api-reference/store-management/carts/cart-items/deletecartlineitem) endpoint, passing the associated `cartId` and `itemId` as path parameters.
+To delete a line item from a cart, send a request to the [Delete cart line item](/api-reference/store-management/carts/cart-items/deletecartlineitem) endpoint, passing the associated `cartId` and `itemId` as path parameters.

 ```http title="Delete a line item"
 DELETE https://api.bigcommerce.com/stores/{{store_hash}}/v3/carts/{{cartId}}/items/{{itemId}}